conterra/mapapps-featureinfo-highlight/README.md

 # FeatureInfo Highlight
-This bundle highlights polygon features which where selected by the FeatureInfo bundle.
+This bundle highlights features which where selected by the FeatureInfo bundle.

 Sample App
 ------------------